“Without journalism there’s no democracy." – Pedro Torres, Editor of El Diario de Juarez, Mexico

 • You have not already earned a bachelor's degree from a U.S. college or university.

-• You do not reside in Alabama and Arkansas.
+• You do not reside in Alabama, Arkansas or Oregon.

 Former UMass Amherst students